abidzzz/aurak-catalog/README.md

 - Find a better way to store courses instead of `courses.js`
 - Fix course selection behavior: allow clicking on course name to select/unselect even with drag-and-drop active
 - Show prerequisites for each course
+- Fix course selection when prerequisites aren't completed
 - Add more courses
 - Implement mobile view
-- Prevent course selection conflict when drag-and-drop is enabled

 ---
 ## Contributing